security-notes/infobyte-faraday-wiki/Usage.md

 ###### Grouping

 To group vulnerabilities by field you can use the **Group By** button.
-After the vulns are grouped you can select them for easy batch edit.
+After the vulns are grouped you can select them for easy batch editing.

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/faraday_statusreport_groupby.png)

 <a name="manage"></a>
 ##### Vulnerability Creation
-To create vulnerabilities manually, you can go to the status report page, and click the "New" button at the top right corner.
+To create vulnerabilities manually, you can go to the status report page and click the "New" button at the top right corner.
 You should see a dialog similar to this:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/faraday_new.png)